Delta flyers get a free checked bag with the Delta SkyMiles Gold credit card - CNN Underscored

 Plus, if you plan to spend $10,000 or more on the card in a calendar year, you’ll have a $100 Delta flight credit to look forward to as well.
 While $10,000 may sound like a lot of money to spend on a credit card, it’s actually only $833 a month.

-What if you only fly a few times a year and you’re concerned that you’ll struggle to amass enough miles to cover an entire trip?
+What if you fly only a few times a year and you’re concerned that you’ll struggle to amass enough miles to cover an entire trip?
 For those folks, there’s the Delta Gold card’s Pay With Miles feature.
-This allows card members to take $50 off the cost of your flight for every 5,000 miles you redeem when you book on delta.com.
+This allows card members to take $50 off the cost of their flight for every 5,000 miles they redeem when they book on delta.com.

 Disadvantages of the Delta Gold card